SR-G/current-cost-forwarder/README.md

        Default: false
     --device, -d
        Device name to use, e.g., /dev/ttyUSB0.
-If not provided, the first /dev/ttyUSBx device will be used
+If not provided, the first /dev/ttyUSB* will be used
+        --device-reconnect-timeout
+       When expected device is not found (or was found previously but not anymore), we'll wait this timeout before trying to reconnect.
+In milliseconds.
+       Default: 2000ms
         --pid
        The PID filename.
 Default is current directory, file current-cost-forwarder.pid
        Default: current-cost-forwarder.pid
-        --reconnection-timeout
-       When expected device is not found (or was found previously but not anymore), we'll wait this timeout before trying to reconnect.
-In milliseconds.
+        --timeout
+       Start/stop timeout.
+Example values : '30s', '1m', '500ms', ...
-       Default: 2000
+       Default: 60000ms
     -h, --usage, --help
        Shows available commands
-       Default: false
+       Default: true
 </pre>

 By default the program will try to read something like /dev/ttyUSB0 or /dev/ttyUSB1, aso (the first one will be used).
 You have to change the device name (through the --device parameter) if you have several USB devices.

-If you are not running as root, the device has be readable by the user starting this program (chmod a+r,a+x /dev/ttyUSB7 for example).
+If you are not running as root, the device has to be readable by the user starting this program ("sudo chmod a+r,a+x /dev/ttyUSB7" for example).

 Example of valid device :